-With over 125 million active users, it’s clear that people around the world enjoy joining servers, building skyscrapers, and fighting off creepers at night.
+With over 125 million active users, Minecraft is one of the most popular video games on earth.
+People around the world love joining its servers, building skyscrapers, and fighting off creepers at night.

 Now, while Minecraft doesn’t actually try to sell you anything aside from the game itself, there are plenty of opportunities for everyday users to make some extra money!

-Today, we’re covering 8 different ways you can make money playing Minecraft so you can start making money playing video games.
+Today, I’m covering 10 different ways you can make money playing Minecraft so you can start making money playing video games.

 Some of these ideas are easier than others, but for a passionate minecraft player, it’s all fun at the end of the day.